Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Orbit-finite sets

 Sets with atoms provide a relaxed notion of finiteness, called orbit-finiteness.
 We say that two sets with atoms $x$ and $y$ are in the same $\bar a$-orbit if there is some $\bar a$-automorphism $\pi$ such that $y = \pi(x)$.
 Being in the same $\bar a$-orbit is clearly an equivalence relation; its equivalence classes are called {\em $\bar a$-orbits}.
 A set with atoms $x$ is called \emph{orbit-finite} if there is some atom tuple $\bar a$ such that $x$ is a finite union of $\bar a$-orbits.

-\begin{myexamplenobox} \begin{itemize} \item Over equality atoms, the set $\atoms$ of atoms is orbit-finite, also for every $k \in \set{1,2,\ldots}$ the sets $\atoms^{(k)}$ and $\atoms\choose k$ from~\eqref{eq:examples-of-orbit-finite} are orbit-finite, with a single equivariant orbit each.
-The set $\atoms^k$ is also orbit-finite, with the number of equivariant orbits equal to the $k$-th Bell number. \item Over ordered atoms, the sets $\atoms$ and $\atoms\choose k$ have single equivariant orbit each.
+\begin{example} \begin{itemize} \item Over equality atoms, the set $\atoms$ of atoms is orbit-finite, also for every $k \in \set{1,2,\ldots}$ the sets $\atoms^{(k)}$ and $\atoms\choose k$ from~\eqref{eq:examples-of-orbit-finite} are orbit-finite, with a single equivariant orbit each.
+The set $\atoms^k$ is also orbit-finite, with the number of equivariant orbits equal to the $k$-th Bell number, i.e., the number of equivalence relations on the set $\{1,\ldots,k\}$. \item Over ordered atoms, the sets $\atoms$ and $\atoms\choose k$ have single equivariant orbit each.
 The set $\atoms^{(k)}$ is also orbit-finite, with $k!$ equivariant orbits; one of these orbits is the increasing $k$-tuples of atoms.
-Each of these orbits is in an equivariant bijection with $\atoms\choose k$. \item Over the ordered atoms, for every atom $a \in \atoms$ the set $\atoms - \set{a}$ has two $a$-orbits: the open intervals $(-\infty;a)$ and $(a;\infty)$. \item The set $\atoms^*$ is not orbit-finite, neither for equality nor for ordered atoms, as words of different length are necessarily in distinct orbits. $\Box$ \end{itemize} \end{myexamplenobox}
+Each of these orbits is in equivariant bijection with $\atoms\choose k$. \item Over ordered atoms, for every atom $a \in \atoms$ the set $\atoms - \set{a}$ has two $a$-orbits: the open intervals $(-\infty;a)$ and $(a;\infty)$. \item The set $\atoms^*$ is not orbit-finite, neither for equality nor for ordered atoms, as words of different length are necessarily in distinct orbits. \end{itemize} \end{example}

 An atom structure $\atoms$ is called \emph{oligomorphic} if for every $k$, the set $\atoms^k$ is orbit-finite.
-For oligomorphic atoms, orbit-finite sets behave well, e.g.~they are closed under products and finitely supported subsets~\cite[Lem.~3.24]{bojanczyk_slightly2018}.
-In this paper we only consider oligomorphic atoms.
+For oligomorphic atoms, orbit-finite sets behave well, e.g.~they are closed under finite products and finitely supported subsets~\cite[Lem.~3.24]{bojanczyk_slightly2018}.
+In this paper we only consider oligomorphic atoms; in particular, equality and ordered atoms are oligomorphic.

 Orbit-finite sets can be represented in a finite way so that they can be used as inputs for algorithms.
-Two examples of such representations are set builder expressions~\cite[Sec.~4.1]{bojanczyk_slightly2018} or the $G$-set representation~\cite[Sec.~8]{bojanczykAutomataTheoryNominal2014}.
+Two examples of such representations are set builder expressions~\cite[Sec.~4.1]{bojanczyk_slightly2018} or the $G$-set representation~\cite[Sec.~8]{BKL14}.
 The reader does not need to know these representations in detail; the important thing is that they support basic operations such as products, Boolean operations, or inclusion and membership checks.